secretagentan/es6_fundamentals/ES6-Workshop1.md

 # ES6-Workshop1

-## Proper Tail Calls, Declarations, and Rest Parameters
+## Proper Tail Calls, VAR vs. LET vs. CONST, and Rest Parameters

 **Proper tail recursion is a property of the asymptotic complexity of a language's runtime behavior.
 That is, in improperly tail recursive languages..."**
       -- Dave Herman(PR@Mozilla)